 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to help beginners understand how to create a WordPress plugin.
+A simple plugin designed to help beginners learn how to create a WordPress plugin.

 == Description ==

-This plugin is part of our step-by-step guide to building a WordPress plugin.
+This plugin is included in our step-by-step guide to creating a WordPress plugin

 == Installation ==

-1. Upload the plugin folder to your /wp-content/plugins/ directory.
+1. Place the plugin folder into your `/wp-content/plugins/` directory.

-2. Go to the **Plugins** page and activate the plugin.
+2. Open the **Plugins** page in WordPress and enable the plugin.

 == Frequently Asked Questions ==